Austrian literature: Literary magazines and publishers

 Literatur und Kritik and Erostepost are published in Salzburg, Manuskripte, Sterz, Schreibkraft and Lichtungen in Graz, Wespennest and Kolik in Vienna, Cognac & Biskotten in Innsbruck, DUM in Lower Austria.
 They count among the most traditional and important literary magazines in contemporary Austria.
 In addition, the literary magazine Buchkultur has been around since 1989.

 Notable publishing houses include Residenz, Droschl, Haymon, Zsolnay, and Deuticke.
 Residenz played an important role during the 1970s and 1980s, when numerous important Austrian writers were published there.
 Especially smaller publishers, such as Arovell, Drava, FZA-Verlag, Mitter, Otto Müller, Pichler, Ritter, Skarabaeus, Sonderzahl, Wieser, etc. bring emerging and younger authors to the public.
 On the other hand, many Austrian writers publish their books in Germany, which offers much larger and powerful publishing houses.
 Of course, the economic regrouping of publishing houses and their mergers have also an influence on Austrian publishers.
-Thus, Zsolny and Deuticke already belong to the German publishing group Hanser.
+Thus, Zsolnay and Deuticke already belong to the German publishing group Hanser.